vjurenka-adit/bear-conservation/README.md

 In this section, we describe how to train the bearfacedetection object detector.

+### Labeling

+We had to relabel the provided dataset (3359 bear face images from BearID) using Roboflow.
+We wanted to include the ears and mouths of the bears.

+#### Roboflow Instructions

+Adjust the bounding box to accurately encompass **the entire bear head**, ensuring it covers **both ears**, the **nose** and the **mouth**.
+Strive for a compact bounding box that encapsulates the complete head and fur while minimizing unnecessary space.

 ### Build the model input

 YOLOv8 models use a very specific folder structure to be trained.